 If a visa holder is considering applying for another Australia visa in the future, whether as part of another temporary visa application or permanent residency application, having a history of having been in breach of a visa condition, or having a visa cancelled may affect future visa prospects.

 Those affected by the travel bans should remain vigilant about checking for updates and information provided by their educational institutions and the Department of Home Affairs.

-If you need assistance with a visa application or cancellation, please do not hesitate to contact our Employment Lawyer and Registered Migration Agent, Lisa Qiu.
+If you need assistance with a visa application or cancellation, please do not hesitate to contact our Employment Lawyer, Lisa Qiu.